 Table of State Service Animal Laws

 People with epilepsy may use service animals as part of their care plan.
 Michigan State University’s resource is a table that compares the state service animal laws in all 50 states.
-The table compares several categories, including public accoomodation laws, criminal interference laws, licensing laws, disabled pedestrian laws, and service animal mispresentation laws.
+The table compares several categories, including public accommodation laws, criminal interference laws, licensing laws, disabled pedestrian laws, and service animal mispresentation laws.
 Links to the text of the various laws are provided.

 Treatment